incentivebeats/pso_pc-dragon_fix/README.md

 ## 14. Investigation Methodology Notes

-- **Three-way collaboration:** Bruce (drives, runs tests, narrates), Sonnet (writes proxy code), GPT (reviews logs, sanity-checks hypotheses, frames investigation), Opus (architecture-level review on demand).
+- **Working process:** Bruce directed the investigation, ran tests, reviewed results, and made final technical calls.
+LLMs were used as support tools for drafting code, reviewing logs, checking hypotheses, and organizing findings.
-- **Pitfall observed:** AI-generated detectors can be confidently wrong in ways that produce clean-looking-but-meaningless logs.
+- **Pitfall observed:** Automatically generated or assistant-drafted detectors can be confidently wrong in ways that produce clean-looking-but-meaningless logs.
 The bone_hook v3 `degen` predicate checked for identity rotation when the actual bug was zero rotation — and produced "all clear" output that was misleading until reviewed. *Always check whether the detector can even see the thing it's supposed to detect.*
 - **Pitfall observed:** Display formatting can lie.
 The original `(int)mat[i]` matrix dump made non-zero-but-small floats look exactly like zero, leading to a multi-week mischaracterization of which matrix was degenerate (Section 3.2).
 Whenever a hypothesis depends on a value being precisely zero (or precisely something), use a format that distinguishes.
 - **Pitfall observed (v3.x):** A working mechanical mutation does not imply a reachable mutation. v3.2's high-Y suppression fired correctly 1888 times, with `mutation_took=1` confirmed in v3.3.
 The bug was unchanged because the consumer of `*actual` is software-skinning code that runs before our hook's mutation completes. *Before assuming a runtime hook can fix something, instrument the consumer side as well as the producer side.*
 - **Pitfall observed (v3.x):** Coincidence is not causation.
 The high-Y matrix is suspicious (constant ty=2000, perfect alternation, single static rotation signature) but suppressing it had zero visible effect.
 Suspicious signals are correlations until proven causal.
 The methodology to verify causality at runtime is to instrument the consumer of the suspect data, not just the producer.